anonyMSR2025/anonyMSR2025/README.md

 #### 0. Installing conda environment

-Change the env path in environment.yml, then run the following:
+Change the `/path/to/your/conda/envs/` in environment.yml, then run the following:

 ```bash
 conda env create -f environment.yml